diethardsteiner/diethardsteiner.github.io/_posts/2017-04-27-Twenty-seconds-to-embedded-dashboard.md

     <script type="text/javascript" src="http://localhost:8080/pentaho/plugin/pentaho-cdf-dd/api/renderer/cde-embed.js"></script>
 ```

-> **Note**: You will have to clear the cache once using `CTRL+R` after implementing this changes, but thereafter no cache-clearing should be necessary any more!
+> **Note**: You will have to clear the cache once using `CTRL+R` after implementing these changes, but thereafter no cache-clearing should be necessary any more!

 The approach shown above is ideal for developing, when you release your code you want to use a more static approach as we do not want to load all the dependencies each time in the client/web browser, e.g.: